 Cover Page and Introduction Format

-All project reports should be prepared with a transparent protective cover attached to the front and back, and spiral-bound in three copies.
+All project reports should be prepared with a transparent protective cover attached to the front and back and spiral-bound in three copies.
 The language of the report should be Turkish.
-The content and layout of the cover page of the report are shown in Annex-1.
+The content and layout of the report cover page are shown in Annex-1.

 Approval

-After the cover page of the report, an approval page should be included.
+After the report’s cover page, an approval page should be included.
 The approval page should be as shown in Annex-2.

 Acknowledgments

 Students who wish to include an acknowledgment page in their reports may do so.
-In this case, the acknowledgment page should be placed after the approval page and should be as shown in Annex-3.
+In this case, the acknowledgment page should be placed after the approval page, as shown in Annex-3.

 Abstract

-ABSTRACT, and the English translation of ABSTRACT, which is called "ABSTRACT," should be written as shown in Annex-4 and Annex-5.
-The abstract and abstract should be placed consecutively immediately after the approval page and any acknowledgment page, if applicable.
-The purpose, scope, methodology, and findings of the project work should be clearly and concisely stated in the abstract.
+The English translation of ABSTRACT, which is called "ABSTRACT," should be written as shown in Annex-4 and Annex-5.
+The abstract and abstract should be placed consecutively immediately after the approval and acknowledgment pages, if applicable.
+The purpose, scope, methodology, and findings of the project should be clearly and concisely stated in the abstract.

 Table of Contents

 The Table of Contents should be prepared following the example in Annex-6.
-All section and subsection headings, references (if any), and appendices mentioned in the report text should be included in the Table of Contents without any omissions.
-Each heading used in the report should be listed exactly as it appears in the Table of Contents.
+All section and subsection headings, references (if any), and appendices mentioned in the report text should be included in the Table of Contents without omissions.
+Each heading in the report should be listed exactly as it appears in the Table of Contents.
 The first page of the table should have the heading "TABLE OF CONTENTS," and if the table spans more than one page, this heading should not be repeated on subsequent pages.

 List of Figures